MattDierick/lab-forum-fy20-controller/source/class1/class1.rst

 Welcome into the Forum FY20 breakout demo "Publish and Protect Modern Applications".

-.. warning :: For any remark or mistake in this lab, please send ASAP a Teams chat to Matthieu DIERICK.
+.. warning :: For any remark or mistake in this lab, please send a Teams chat to Matthieu DIERICK.

 **First of all, have a look on the PowerPoint deck.**